ArturoBlazquez/pochApp/README.md

 We use [npx-translate](https://github.com/ngx-translate/core) to internationalize the app.

 Right now we don't have unit tests configured so we are temporarily using the anti pattern of running unit tests on Cypress

+We are not using angular router, because right now there are only 2 screens